How your income affects your child support

 If you live overseas, we won’t know when you lodge a tax return in the country where you live.
 If you have a child support assessment from us, you need to tell us your last financial year’s income.
 You must do this at the start of each child support period.
 You may need to give us proof of your income.

 You need to lodge your tax return for that year as soon as possible.
-Read about child support when parents and children live overseas.
+Learn about child support when parents and children live overseas.

-If you’ve got all your income information, you need to tell us your income.
+As soon as you know your income information, you need to tell us.
 You can do this before you’re ready to lodge a tax return with the ATO.

 If your Child Support online account is linked to myGov you can sign in now to tell us about changes to your income online.